 • Dynamic Range Compression: What Is The Ratio Control?

-As was mentioned in the initial paragraphs, a compressor’s knee affects the region near the threshold of the compressor.
+As mentioned in the initial paragraphs, a compressor's knee affects the region near the compressor's threshold.

 With a hard knee, the compressor will act just as we've discussed thus far: no compression will happen unless the signal amplitude surpasses the threshold.
 At that point, the compressor will be fully active after the attack time.
 It will fully disengage as the signal drops back below the threshold after its release time.